nathanmarlor/foxess_modbus_charge_period_card/README.md

     4. When prompted, click "Reload"

 Then add it to one of your dashboards

-Make sure that you have set up the [Foxess - Modbus integration](https://github.com/nathanmarlor/foxess_modbus/), and have configured at least one inverter!

 1. On a dashboard, select "Edit Dashboard" then "Add Card"
 2. Search for "FoxESS - Modbus: Charge Period Card", and select